haihala/whoops-all-grapplers/docs/gameplay_spec/characters/cpo.md

   - https://wiki.supercombo.gg/w/Marvel_vs_Capcom_2/Magneto
 - Will cover opponent with sugar on hit or block
 - Very active
-- When covered in sugar, next hit will auto-trigger [Black flash](#black-flash)
+- When covered in sugar, next [Jackpot](#Jackpot) hit will upgrade by one degree
+  - Allows for level 4, which has double the effects of level 3
 - Sugar status lasts for about 5s or until CPO is hit

 #### Timewinder

 - Visual: Balrog dash punch / Sol sidewinder
-  - First does a shoulder bash, which is a separate "clean hit" hitbox
+  - First does a shoulder bash
     - Knocks target airborne
+      - Sometimes unwanted
 - Input:
   - Charge: `[14]`
     - Smooth scale charge
-      - You can do it with 0 charge
+      - You can do it with 10% charge
+        - Prevent accidentals
-      - 99% of charge is a sweet spot
+      - More charge goes further
   - Flick:
     - Ground:
       - `6`: Hits mid can link after on hit